Hiddentale/CSG-Sleep-Monitor/README.md

 ## Project Overview

-This project implements the breakthrough research from USC (2024) that achieves clinical-grade sleep staging using only single-lead ECG data, matching the accuracy of traditional polysomnography.
-The system is supposed to provide an affordable, comfortable alternative to expensive sleep labs for monitoring sleep patterns at home.
+This project implements the research from USC (2024) that achieves clinical-grade sleep staging using only single-lead ECG data, matching the accuracy of traditional polysomnography.
 ## System Architecture

 ```